 Driving back to Boston from Miami is a repeat of the 1975 False Gods tour of the South.
 Robby shows the way to the Daytona and Charlotte road houses.
 The Neighborhoods are out of their element.
 Southern bar crowds don’t warm up to kids playing punk in 1977.
 No one wants to hear about The Rat.
 Again, the bar takes are great and the band makes good money.
 As far as gaining new fans, it was more like surviving beat-downs at the end of their sets.
 Only the Charlotte roadhouse asks the band back for a second night, mainly because local fan Floyd alerts all the hillbillies to come out from their ‘hollers’ for the shows.
 Minehan cares less about popularity than getting the crowds excited.
 His worst beat-down comes in Charlotte when he approaches fans at the bar after finishing their set, looking for adulation from what he thinks is a great performance.
 He still sports a serious black-eye when they arrive back at Harvard in Cambridge.
 Carol is suitably sympathetic at the state of her beat-up boyfriend.
 Just not upset enough to let him spend the night on the third floor of the dorm.

 Minehan is officially granted admission to Harvard after scoring honor-roll grades during the fall semester.
-Missing three days of classes after Spring Break has him in Dean Epps’ office with official notice that he is on probation.
+Missing three days of classes after Spring Break has him in Dean Epps’ office with an official warning that he will be on on probation.
 He was better off as a sneak-in student.
-Waltham High mails him his diploma after he passes all his classes at Harvard.
+Waltham High mails him his diploma since he passed all his classes at Harvard.